rabbitfishy/supre/README.md

 # Supre
-cleaned and working version of supremacy for csgo legacy. free config included in the screenshot folder.
+cleaned and working version of supremacy for csgo legacy.<br>
+free config included in the screenshot folder.
 <br>
 # Menu Screenshot